-Wired Connectivity: A term used to describe any computer connection or network where the connection between sender and receiver involves cables, such as Ethernet.
+Wired Connectivity: A term to describe any computer connection or network where the connection between sender and receiver involves cables, such as Ethernet.

-Wireless Connectivity: A term used to describe any computer connection or network where there is no physical wired connection between sender and receiver.
+Wireless Connectivity: A term used to describe any computer connection or network with no physical wired connection between sender and receiver.